silvacms/documentation/source/code_source/index.rst

    usuable = on
    previewable = on

-- Line 1 defines a configuration section to store the code source parameters,
+- Line 1 defines a configuration section to store the Code Source parameters,

-- Line 2 defines the default identifier that will be used to create the code source during the installation.
-The identifier is used as well to associate the code source on the filesystem with an instance in the ZODB,
+- Line 2 defines the default identifier that will be used to create the Code Source during the installation.
+The identifier is used as well to associate the Code Source on the filesystem with an instance in the ZODB,

-- Line 3 defines the title that the Silva user will see and use in order to select the code source in Silva content,
+- Line 3 defines the title that the Silva user will see and use in order to select the Code Source in Silva content,

-- Line 4 defines the name of the script or page template that will be used in order to render the code source in Silva content,
+- Line 4 defines the name of the script or page template that will be used in order to render the Code Source in Silva content,

 - Line 5 to 6 define an optional description that the Silva user will see in addition to the title,

 - Line 7 sets the flag ``usuable`` to on.
-This flag will allow the Silva user to use this code source and create newly set of parameters in Silva content.
+This flag will allow the Silva user to use this Code Source and create newly set of parameters in Silva content.
 If set to off only existing set parameters can be edited in Silva content,

-- Line 8 sets the flag ``previewable`` to on, that will enable the preview all code sources in the WYSIWYG editor.
-Preview in the editor can be disabled in the editor, in cases the code sources contains complicated Javascript that might not work in the editor.
+- Line 8 sets the flag ``previewable`` to on, that will enable the preview all Code Sources in the WYSIWYG editor.
+Preview in the editor can be disabled in the editor, in cases the Code Sources contains complicated Javascript that might not work in the editor.

-If you code source need parameters, you can add a file called ``parameters.xml`` that contains the XML definition of a Formulator form.
+If your Code Source needs parameters, you can add a file called ``parameters.xml`` that contains the XML definition of a Formulator form.

-You can add an icon to your code source, by adding a file called ``icon.png`` or ``icon.gif`` to your code source.
+You can add an icon to your Code Source, by adding a file called ``icon.png`` or ``icon.gif`` to your Code Source.

-Any other file you add in the code source will be installed inside it.
+Any other file you add in the Code Source will be installed inside it.

 For instance in the case of the ``silva.app.blog`` extension, you should have the following files in the code source at the end::